-If a deduction is denied under the hybrid rules, there is a possibility that a deduction will subsequently be allowed, by reason of being offset against surplus assessable income under new section FH 12.
+If a deduction is denied under section FH 5, FH 6 or FH 8 to FH 10, there is a possibility that a deduction will subsequently be allowed, by reason of being offset against surplus assessable income under new section FH 12.
 Application of the thin capitalisation rules to such interest should depend on the position of the New Zealand borrower and its worldwide group at the time the interest is incurred.
 Accordingly, no amendment to the current thin capitalisation rules is required in respect of such interest.

 Separate thin capitalisation rules apply to registered banks controlled by a single non-resident.
-Consequential changes have been made to these rules for the same reason as for the generic thin capitalisation rules.
+Changes have been made to these rules for the same reason as for the generic thin capitalisation rules.